neelsoumya/python_machine_learning/intro_unsupervised.md

 Given the data below, how should we reduce the number of features and/or visualize it?
 This is an **unsupervised** machine learning problem.

+NOTE: The columns of this data are the *features*.

 | State       | Murder (per 100k) | Robbery (per 100k) | Population     |
 |-------------|-------------------|--------------------|----------------|